GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/service_workers/index.md

 {% endAside %}

-Effective background scripts stay dormant until an event they are listening for fires, react with specified instructions, then unload.
+Extension service workers stay dormant until an event they are listening for fires.
+At which point, they execute the appropriate event litener, then unlod.

 ## Register the service worker {: #manifest }